ataiva-software/vertex/CONTRIBUTING.md

 ## License

-By contributing to Eden, you agree that your contributions will be licensed under the MIT License.
+By contributing to Vertex, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to Eden DevOps Suite! 🌱
+Thank you for contributing to Vertex DevOps Suite! 🌱